jlamsens/opensysadmins/docs/howtos/clone-windows11-virtualbox/index.md

     <img src="verify-internet-connection.png" width="320" height="180"/>

 === "Step5"
-    The network icon on the bottom-right taskbar will soon change to this:
+    The network icon on the bottom-right taskbar should look like this:

     <img src="network-icon.png" width="320" height="180"/>

 ## Computername
 === "Step1"
     Right-click on "Start -> System.
-Change the computer name to "vm8".
-Restart now.
+Change the computer name to "vm7".
+Click "Next" and select "Restart now".

     <img src="rename-pc.png" width="320" height="180"/>